Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

-COLORADO SPRINGS – In our last story, I introduced you to 93-year-old Harry Hatcher , who’s still going strong after having an aortic valve replacement at UCHealth Memorial Hospital Central in Colorado Springs in April of 2018.
+COLORADO SPRINGS – In our last story, I introduced you to 93-year-old Harry Hatcher, who’s still going strong after having an aortic valve replacement at UCHealth Memorial Hospital Central in Colorado Springs in April 2018.

 “He’s a classic TAVR patient — this is who the procedure was made for.
 He’s 93 years old but otherwise functional.
 His main problem was his aortic valve was killing him.
-Statistically he had a 50% chance of dying in the next two years, and much higher chance of significant hospitalization or a really poor quality of life.
+Statistically, he had a 50% chance of dying in the next two years and a much higher chance of significant hospitalization or a really poor quality of life.
 He had his TAVR and went home the next day.”

 “We are doing a good volume of patients, and our results have been as good as any place.
 As good as Cleveland Clinic, and as good as Cedars-Sinai.
 In our first hundred-plus patients our operative mortality is less than 2%.
 The national average is about 2.6% for good programs.”

 UCHealth is a proud sponsor of Your Healthy Family